ept/saas-template/README.md

     $ git remote add saas git@github.com:ept/saas-template.git
     $ git pull saas master

 Resolve any merge conflicts, then do `git commit -a`.
+When that is done, make sure git has downloaded all required submodules:

+    $ git submodule init
+    $ git submodule update

 Create databases `myapp_development` and `myapp_test` (or whatever you called the app), tweak database config if necessary.

-Add the following line to `config/environment.rb` in the `Rails::Initializer.run` block:
+Add the following to `config/environment.rb` just after the `require File.join(File.dirname(__FILE__), 'boot')` line:

+    # Include our custom configuration parameters (see lib/environment_config.rb)
+    require 'environment_config'

+and in the same file inside the `Rails::Initializer.run` block:

     config.gem "rubyist-aasm", :lib => 'aasm', :source => "http://gems.github.com"
+    config.active_record.observers = :user_observer

+Edit each of the `config/environments/*.rb` files and add the following lines:

+    # Set this to true if you want the login form to redirect to a https:// URL
+    config.https_login = false

 And add the following line right at the end of `config/environment.rb`: